CURRENTF/multi_ljp/README.md

-# HRN
+# ACL409

 ## Dataset resources

-Due to the sensitivity of the dataset, we will publish our dataset after the paper is in manuscript.
+To protect the confidentiality of the legal dataset MultiLJP, we will release it for public use only after our paper has been formally accepted for publication.

 ## Training and testing

 **1.Download each training dataset**

-Due to the sensitivity of the dataset, we will publish our dataset after the paper is in manuscript.
+To protect the confidentiality of the legal dataset MultiLJP, we will release it for public use only after our paper has been formally accepted for publication.

 **2.Download mt5-base**